G-FS53MHP128

 "When we see a fellow true Christian" in trouble, we can pray for them.
 But if they commit the sin of blaspheming against the Spirit, the "unforgivable sin", "the sin that leads to death", then we should not pray for them.
 If we do, it would be like praying to God to save the devil!!

-In the Job reference further above, it was fairly obvious that Job's friends were well-intentioned, but misspoke about God.
+In the Job 42:7-9 reference further above, it was fairly obvious that Job's friends were well-intentioned, but misspoke about God.
 So God told Job to pray for them along with a sacrifice, so He could forgive them.
+The equivalent to that "sacrifice" part for us today, is the "Bread" in the Lord's Prayer.

 It may not always be clear, but we should use our best judgement.
+Sometimes we pray for them anyway.
+But when nothing happens, then we know.
 Accepting the fact that the other person may even be a member of our family!
-Praying for someone who is solidly set on rejecting God, or solidly set on following their church unbiblical teachings, is like praying for the devil.
-But we can try a one-time explanation of true Christianity or refer them to this website.
+Praying for someone who is solidly set on rejecting God, or solidly set on following their church unbiblical teachings, is like praying for the devil because they're disconnected from God!
+God can't reach them to help them!
+But we can try first to give this person an explanation of true Christianity or refer them to this website.
 Then leave the rest to God.
 No endless debates and arguing.
 If we notice that later they started to show signs of following the right path to become true Christians, then we can pray for them.
+See Debate with Churchgoers & Unbelievers?

 bottom of page